-Recent industry reports, however, indicate that a shift in this old paradigm is beginning to happen and that the digital transformation for industrial manufacturing is here.
-In fact, 80% of enterprises say 3D printing is enabling them to innovate faster, according to State of 3D Printing report (by Sculpteo).
-Also, most manufacturers (52%) understand the benefits of implementing 3D printing technologies beyond prototyping and are exploring use of this technology in production (for example, in 3D printing for tooling applications).
+Recent industry reports, however, indicate that a shift in this old paradigm is beginning to happen and that digital transformation for industrial manufacturing is here.
+In fact, 80% of enterprises say 3D printing is enabling them to innovate faster, according to the State of 3D Printing report (by Sculpteo).
+Also, most manufacturers (52%) understand the benefits of implementing 3D printing technologies beyond prototyping and are exploring the implementation of this technology in production (for example, in 3D printing for tooling applications).

-Here are some of the important factors and certain challenges that needs to be considered in part identification for 3D printing - focusing on three aspects: geometry, materials, and economics.
+Here are some of the important factors and certain challenges that need to be considered when determining whether a part is a good fit for 3D printing - focusing on three aspects: geometry, materials, and economics.

-Some software solutions feature heat maps that warn the engineer from areas that are below the thickness threshold and therefore do not comply with the requirements for 3D production.
-However, it is especially important to consider the aspect ratio of the printer - i.e., the ratio between height, depth and thickness.
+Some software solutions feature heat maps that warn the engineer of areas that are below the thickness threshold and therefore do not comply with the requirements for 3D production.
+However, it is especially important to consider the aspect ratio of the printer - i.e., the ratio between height, depth, and thickness.
 Most conventional heat maps do not take that into consideration.

 2) Material and Mechanical properties:

-It is important to note that switching a part’s production from traditional manufacturing to 3D printing would most likely result in change the mechanical properties of the part.
+It is important to note that switching a part’s production from traditional manufacturing to 3D printing would most likely result in changing the mechanical properties.
 However, in many cases, there will be certain compromises that could be tolerated and will generate remarkable savings in lead time or costs.
-That was the case for Stanley Black and Decker, when they used CASTOR to find their first 3D printed metal part.
+That was the case for Stanley Black and Decker when they used CASTOR to find their first 3D printed metal part.

 There is always a financial break-even point for 3D printing versus traditional manufacturing methods.
 The break-even point analysis is obviously compiled from many different parameters.
 To get to a practical conclusion, the cost estimations of both additive manufacturing and conventional manufacturing processes must be clear and compared to each other.
-3D printing service bureaus’ usually estimate production costs automatically by the same manner, but many of operational expenses vary from one manufacturer to another.
-If one considers in-house 3D printing, then cost customization is very much needed to get to a definitive economic conclusion which reflects the specific case.
+3D printing service bureaus usually estimate production costs automatically in the same manner, but many operational expenses vary from one manufacturer to another.
+If one considers in-house 3D printing, then cost customization is very much needed to get to a definitive economic conclusion that reflects the specific case.

 Finally, these are only some of the decision factors and challenges in choosing whether to transition from traditional manufacturing to additive manufacturing.
 The lack of knowledge often requires companies to hire additive manufacturing experts to identify opportunities for 3D printing.
-The process of screening hundreds or thousands of parts and analyzing all that data is usually done manually and is a very time-consuming process.
-When reliable data exists, software can be utilized to automate this process and to allow the user to set geometrical, mechanical and economic configurations that best suit the application.
-This automation results in a much more cost-effective and time-efficient 3D printable part identification.
+The process of screening hundreds or thousands of parts from a single product and analyzing all that data is usually done manually and is a very time-consuming process.
+When reliable data exists, the software can be utilized to automate this process and to allow the user to set geometrical, mechanical, and economic configurations that best suit the application.
+This automation results in much more cost-effective and time-efficient 3D printing.
 The process of part identification is the stepping stone to becoming one step closer to solving the challenges of transitioning to additive manufacturing.